ayush1920/json2xml/README.md

 ### [xmltodict](https://github.com/martinblech/xmltodict/blob/master/xmltodict.py)
-The project also includes a modified javascript port of popular python library `xmltodict` under GNU Licence.
+The project also includes a modified javascript port of popular python library `xmltodict` under MIT Licence.
 You can find it under `/src/js/dict2xml`.
 Feel free to use and update it.

 ### [Prism js](https://prismjs.com/)
 Prism js is used for syntax highlighting in json and xml.

 ### [Indent js](https://zebzhao.github.io/indent.js/)
-Indent js is used for indenting xml code.
+Indenting xml code is facilitated by Indent js.